Ikarthikmb/gardener-groot/README.md

 | --------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |
 | ![three](https://github.com/Ikarthikmb/gardener-groot/blob/master/images/2020-04-14%2022.23.42.jpg) | ![four](https://github.com/Ikarthikmb/gardener-groot/blob/master/images/2020-04-14%2022.24.12.jpg) |

 Login to Raspberry-pi using ssh or through monitor.
 If you want to learn how to set up your pi click [here](https://www.instructables.com/id/Set-Up-Raspberry-Pi-4-Through-Laptoppc-Using-Ether/).

  Make the necessary connections from the circuit diagram, power up the pi.
 Here I've connected the raspberry through wi-fi network and opened it through VNC-Viewer.

- Open the terminal and dowload this repository or paste the below command
+ Open the terminal and dowload this repository to do so

     sudo apt-get install updates
     sudo apt-get install full-upgrade